bloxstreet/support/staff-information/policies.md

 {:.text-red-300}
 Resignations are **FINAL**.
 No reranks will be offered if you change your mind.
 Please think over resignations carefully.
 They are a big thing and you need to be certain.
 You **WON'T** be ranked back after you resign.
 Reranks are also not given to users who are demoted.

+Please keep in mind that SHRs **can** return to BloxStreet in certain circumstances.

 ## Rank Transfer Policy
 {:.text-red-300}